check-spelling-sandbox/gatsby-embedder-excalidraw/README.md

 ### Create a drawing

 Head over to [Excalidraw](https://excalidraw.com) and draw something!
-Once you're satisfied, you can find a shareable link to your drawing in the export dialog, accesible from the icon in the top left corner of the page.
+Once you're satisfied, you can find a shareable link to your drawing in the export dialog, accessible from the icon in the top left corner of the page.

 ![link](link.gif)